Stirling-Tools/Stirling-Tools.github.io/docs/Configuration/Pipeline.md

 ---

-## Operation & Parameter Reference
+## Operation and parameter reference

 Pipeline operations use the **full endpoint paths** of Stirling PDF's REST API, with the same field names.
 So once you know the underlying endpoint, you know the pipeline operation - no separate vocabulary to learn.